manish9427/Farfetch/README.md

 Farfetch is an E-Commerce website anyone can buy products easily from our website.

-# Farfetch.com-Clone

-Hello Everyone, my name is Manish Verma and I would like to share my one of the fully functional and fully responsive E-Commerce website, this time Masai School give me the Farfetch website to clone as a part of our construct week, and yes, this is a replicate of the Farfetch Website.

 Have a look ⬇️

 ## Tech Stack